mysociety/fixmystreet/index.md

     <p>
       Our <a href="/running">information for administrators</a> covers
       everything you need to do once your FixMyStreet site is up and running.
-      Help is available on everything from defining admin boundaries to writing common user support emails.
+      Help is available on everything from defining <a href="/glossary/#area" class="glossary">admin boundaries</a> to writing common user support emails.
     </p>
   </div>
   <div class="span6">